ComScore

 12. Lake Placid

 This Adirondack Mountains gem was recently listed in US News & World Report as one of the “6 Forgotten Vacation Spots” in North America...and it’s time we get reacquainted.
 Founded in the 19th century, this Essex County village boasts small-town charm and pristine natural beauty.
 The main draw here is the beautiful surroundings where visitors like to ski, hike, bike and unplug from the stresses of modern life.
+(And the Olympic museum and complex.)
 And what better way to relax than with some delicious eats?
-The View Restaurant in Mirror Lake Inn resort and spa boasts seriously stunning vistas in addition to elegant comfort foods and an extensive wine list.
-For something a little more casual, try Smoke Signals, the BBQ joint that’s know for its friendly service and mouthwatering meats.
+The View Restaurant in Mirror Lake Inn boasts seriously stunning vistas, in addition to elegant comfort foods and an extensive wine list.
+For something a little more casual, try Smoke Signals, the BBQ joint that’s known for its friendly service and mouthwatering meats.

 purewow author